opnfv/nfvbench/docs/development/design/design.rst

 - custom platform pluging

 The precedence order for configuration is (from highest precedence to lowest precedence)
-- CLI confguration or REST configuration
+- CLI configuration or REST configuration
 - custom platform plugin
 - default configuration